-Advanced entries are required by August 1st, 2022; one entry per class.

-In addition, there is a special focus on presentations and demonstrations for Friday, September 2nd, "Youth in Action" Day in the CCE Building; so please consider taking a timeslot on this day to share with fairgoers.
+Advanced entries are required by August 1st - one entry per class unless otherwise stated In addition, there is a special focus on presentations and demonstrations for Friday, August 29th.
+Consider taking a timeslot on this day to share with fairgoers.
 An additional premium is awarded on this day!